-This large brown and cream nonvenomous snake can have an intimidating look and sound.
-They have a large rostral (nose) scale and spade-shaped head to help excavate burrows of their favorite prey: pocket gophers.
+This large, brown and cream colored, nonvenomous snake can have an intimidating look and sound.
+They have a big rostral (nose) scale and spade-shaped head to help excavate burrows of their favorite prey: pocket gophers.

-Not only do Florida pine snakes have a loud hiss, they will also strike in a sweeping motion to appear more intimidating.
-While this usually scares off predators, these snakes are uncommon in their range.
-They may be found in pocket gopher holes or gopher tortoise burrows.
-Anywhere underground to escape the heat in the Florida summer is a good place for a pine snake.
+Not only do Florida pine snakes have a loud hiss, they will also strike in a sweeping motion to appear more intimidating and scare off predators.
+They are commonly found taking shelter in pocket gopher holes or gopher tortoise burrows.
+Anywhere underground to escape the Florida summer heat is a good place for a pine snake.
 As their name implies, they like the well-drained areas of pine woods.
 During the mating season, males can be found fighting other males, while a female may be found excavating a new tunnel to lay her eggs.

 Florida pine snakes are specialists, meaning they feed mostly on just one food source in the wild: pocket gophers.

-They use a cartilaginous keel in their throat to make a loud hissing or bellowing sound to scare off threats.
+Florida pine snakes use a cartilaginous keel in their throat to make a loud hissing/bellowing sound to scare off threats.

-pocket gophers, small mammals, lizards, other snakes and their eggs
+Pocket gophers, small mammals, lizards, snakes and their eggs

 When young, preyed upon by birds and mammals

-When threatened, it will inflate its body, raise its head high, and hiss loudly
+Inflate its body, raises its head high, hisses loudly